jeonghun-project/global-tech-blog/_posts/2025-12-22-the-double-whammy-fed-boj-and-the-holiday-liquidity-trap-en.md

 *   With fewer buyers and sellers, even small trades can move the price significantly.

 **Bottom line?** We're facing a "Perfect Storm" of a hawkish Fed, a hawkish BOJ, and thin holiday markets.
 Keep your leverage low and your seatbelts fastened. 🎢

+## Ready to Dive Deep?
+Stay tuned for more insights on the future of finance.